 A swarm of twilight drakes attacks before the Ultraxion battle.
 They have low health, but there's enough of them that it can be somewhat tedious fighting all of them.

 One Vale of Eternal Blossoms daily requires you to go into the spirit world and free the souls of some Pandaren.
 There are ghost-like monsters in there that can attack you, which forces you back into the real world.
 You have to defeat them and walk back over to the device that sends you to the spirit world before you can continue freeing souls.
+It used to be possible to avoid the ghosts by freeing the spirits from a flying mount, but now, freeing a spirit dismounts you, leaving you vulnerable to attack on the ground.

 Some actual bats- Greater Cave Bats, to be precise- in Throne of Thunder before the Tortos encounter have a raid-wide interrupt that must be interrupted, and you have to pull at least three at a time, among other mobs.
 The vampire bat adds on the boss also count, as they can replenish their own health if the person tanking them drops too low.

-In Lost city of the Tol'vir, a few ranged players discovered a glitch that allowed them to jump onto a statue during a boss fight with Lockmaw and plink away.
+Good Bad Bugs: In Lost city of the Tol'vir, a few ranged players discovered a glitch that allowed them to jump onto a statue during a boss fight with Lockmaw and plink away.
 The adds summoned by the boss never touch them, and for the most part it's impossible for them to pull aggro, and thus much easier to kill Lockmaw and get the achievement for killing all the crocolisks.
 This was removed.

 Growing the Beard: The game was infamous for its questing: while trying to avert completely depending on Level Grinding, it pretty much invented Twenty Bear Asses, leveling was filled with boring, irrelevant sidequests no one cares about.
 Now with Cataclysm update many locations were reshaped in such a way so each zone tells a story and most sidequests are directly tied into it.
 The game is becoming more and more convenient over the years too, with things such as Dungeon Finder that lets you forget about crying "LFG" for hours being drowned out by people selling things.